(S/E) As you leave the Hamois OC car park, head right, along the flat, then downhill.

 (22) Just before the church, at a lovely sheltered picnic table, turn left and head downhill.
 After a slight climb, you’ll reach “Clinchamp”, a junction where several paths meet.

-(23) Turn left here, staying firmly on the straight path, without entering the woods via the path further to the left.
+(23) Turn left here, keeping to the straight path and avoiding the path further to the left that leads into the woods.
 You will reach a tarmac road.

-(24) Head downhill to the right here, passing a lovely lane leading to a large Condroz farm, the Ferme du Bois de Rémont.
+(24) From here, head downhill to the right and pass a lovely avenue leading to a large Condroz farm, the Ferme du Bois de Rémont.
 The path leads straight into a wood, which you cross.
 At the other end is another junction with a small country road.
 The GRP® heads left, and you must leave it.

 (25) Continue straight on, along the path closed to cars and motorbikes, towards a second wood.
 You will then reach a lovely country lane that enters a large estate planted with walnut and hazelnut trees.

 (26) Walk along the edge of this estate.
-Continue down this road, following the orchard.
-At the crossroads, marked by a chapel, go straight on, as you do at the next crossroads.
+Continue down this road, skirting the orchard.
+At the crossroads, marked by a chapel, go straight on, and do the same at the next crossroads.

-(27) Do the same at the next fork.
+(27) Do the same at the next Fork in the road.
 Then, turn left onto the path leading to the Hamois/Achet arboretum.
-The descent becomes steeper, and at the bottom you will reach the "Bout d'Hubinne".
+The descent becomes steeper, and at the bottom you’ll reach the “Bout d’Hubinne”.

 (28) Head straight ahead, veering slightly to the right.
 You will cross the farmyard and begin a gentle climb that takes you back to the front of the Girls’ School, which houses the Hamois OCC.
 Cross carefully towards the OCC and you will reach the car park and your starting point (S/E).